ICESAT-2HackWeek/Hackweek2024-ICESat-2-Near-Shore-Bathymetry/README.md

 https://www.surf-magazin.de/en/spots-and-areas/baltic-sea/flood-of-the-century-the-baltic-sea-storm-surge-2023-this-is-the-current-situation-at-the-spots/

 <p align="justify">
 We would also try our hands on machine learning models to see if we can train a model with Sentinel-2 optical spectral data and ground reference bathymetry measurements.
-We also have the luxury to peep into the depths of the drifting Arctic meltponds.
+We will also have the luxury to peep into the depths of drifting Arctic meltponds.
 </p>

 ## Collaborators